CharlesLiu02/AdHighlighter/README.md

 # AdHighlighter
 This is an AD Highlighter.
 It installs malware.
-Pls like and enjoy
+Pls smash that like button!